andriykrefer/cdsurfer/README.md

 - Ctrl+u to clear the input (same as bash)

 ## How it works
 Unfortunately, there is easy way to directly change directories of the parent shell of a spawned process.
-The way `cd-surfer` works is outputting the `cd` command as a string, so the parent shell can evalute it and change the directory.
+The way `cd-surfer` works is outputting the `cd` command as a string, so the parent shell can evaluate it and change the directory.

 ## TODO features/bugs
 Despite that it is still lacking a lot o features I want in the, for a weekend projectec it is good enought to use in my daily routine.
 Besides, I do not want to make it a bloated software, so I will keep it simple, focusing on its core features.